Dwightu/Mini_Microservices_App/README.md

 - Ingress Controller<br>
  A pod with a set of routing rules to distribute traffic to other services
 ### - Skaffold<br>
- Automates many tasks in a Kubernetes dev environment
+ Automates many tasks in a Kubernetes dev environment.
+Skaffold handles the workflow for building, pushing and deploying your application, allowing me to focus on what matters most: writing code.

 ## Local Usage